 At a Glance

-- Tasks: Join us as an Associate Vulnerability Researcher, exploring and testing security systems daily.
+- Tasks: Join us as an Associate Vulnerability Researcher, exploring and testing security issues in software and hardware.

-- Company: We are a forward-thinking tech company focused on enhancing cybersecurity.
+- Company: We are a forward-thinking tech company focused on enhancing security practices and innovation.

-- Benefits: Enjoy flexible working hours, remote options, and a supportive work-life balance.
+- Benefits: Enjoy flexible working options, a great work-life balance, and opportunities for self-learning.

-- Why this job: Dive into exciting challenges, collaborate with passionate peers, and make a real impact in security.
+- Why this job: Dive into a culture of curiosity and problem-solving while making a real impact in cybersecurity.

-- Qualifications: A keen interest in vulnerability research and knowledge of software/hardware security practices required.
+- Qualifications: A passion for vulnerability research and knowledge of cryptographic algorithms and network protocols is essential.

-- Other info: Ideal for self-learners eager to grow in a dynamic environment.
+- Other info: Ideal for those eager to learn and grow in a dynamic tech environment.

 We strive to offer a great work life balance - if you are looking for full time, part time or flexible options, we will try to make this work where business possible.
 This will be dependent on the kind of role you do and part of the business you work in.